-Padraig has won second prize at the Pan Celtic National Song contest and his song ‘Minnie’ was shortlisted for the final of the Christie Hennessy song contest.
+Padraig has won second prize at the Pan Celtic Song contest with his song ‘i bhFostú sa bhFiántas’ and his song ‘Minnie’ was shortlisted for the final of the Christie Hennessy song award.
 He has also received numerous Gradaim NÓS Award nominations (incl.
 Song and Artist of the year).
-Padraig will release his debut album ‘Making Sand’ on Good Deeds Records in the spring of 2020 which was recorded with producer John Reynolds (Sinead O’Connor, Brian Eno, Damien Dempsey).
-The lead single ‘Minnie’ was released in October 2019.

 Cuireann Padraig ceolchoirm den scoth i láthair i mBéarla agus/nó Gaeilge.
 Ba iad cuid de na buaicpóintí dó go dtí seo ná camchuairt sa Breatain in éineacht le Sharon Shannon ag tabhairt cuairt ar amharchlainn ar nós an Liverpool Philharmonic agus Cecil Sharp House i Londain chomh maith leis an seomra mór i tigh Whelan i mBaile Áth Cliath.
 Chas Padraig ag imeachtaí in eineacht leis na Saw Doctors, Donal Lunny, Mick Flannery, The 4 of Us agus John Spillane agus ag féilte ar nós an Puball Gaeilge ag Electric Picnic, féile SOMA, féile Éigse Dara Beag agus Féilte Ealaín an Sciobairín, Port Omna, Litríocht Caisleán an Bharraigh agus Club Leabhar Cois Farraige.